jdmar3-comp426/a02-simmiagarwal/README.md

 ## Submission requirements

-For this assignment, your task is to correctly add Bulma classes to the a02-$YOURGITHUBUSERNAME/index.html HTML document to make it look exactly like the screenshots linked below.
+For this assignment, your task is to correctly add Bulma classes to the `a02-$YOURGITHUBUSERNAME/index.html` HTML document to make it look exactly like the screenshots linked below.

 NOTE:

 1. You may not change the HTML elements on the page at all, except for adding Bulma classes.
-2. You also may not add any custom CSS styles or edit custom_styles.css.
+2. You also may not add any custom CSS styles or edit `custom_styles.css`.

 You are required to reproduce the style from the screenshots exactly.
 To make this easier, we have included a table below containing all the classes you’ll need to use.
 You’ll also notice that as a hint, some of the elements in the HTML file already have their classes defined; there is no need to add or remove classes from these elements.